Parallel-in-Time/pySDC/pySDC/playgrounds/Preconditioners/README.rst

 ----
  - Try adaptivity with extrapolation estimate instead of embedded estimate
  - Penalize a bad solve of the problem by checking the residual during run time
+ - Do heatmap with dahlquist problems instead of advection